AUGUST 5 THRU AUGUST 13, 2023

 Start Times: We gather at 8 am and start all swims at 9 am

-August 12, 2017 – Crystal Swim – We gather at Crystal Lake State Park, 96 Bellwater Ave, Barton, VT 05822.
+August 5, 2023 – Crystal Swim – We gather at Crystal Lake State Park, 96 Bellwater Ave, Barton, VT 05822.
 Map Here.
 We Swim east to the cliffs, hang a right, swim south to Moose Rock, cross the lake westerly to the railroad tracks, head north back to Crystal State Beach.
 5 miles +/- in a spring-fed marvel.
-We offer shorter distances (swim to the cliffs and back to the beach) For a chart of the swim course, click here Fee: $75.
-Cap: 20 swimmers
+We offer shorter distances (swim to the cliffs and back to the beach) For a chart of the swim course, click here

-August 13, 2017 – Island Pond Swim – We gather at Lakeside Park, 32 Mill Street, in Island Pond (Brighton) Map Here and leave from the Public Boat Dock, swim around the island, across the lake and back.
+August 6, 2023 – Island Pond Swim – We gather at Lakeside Park, 32 Mill Street, in Island Pond (Brighton) Map Here and leave from the Public Boat Dock, swim around the island, across the lake and back.
 Last year we saw a pair of bald eagles fishing.
-4 miles +/- Lunch sandwiches are offered on the beach with BYOB.
-For a chart of the swim course, click here, Fee: $50.
-Cap 15 swimmers.
+4 miles +/- For a chart of the swim course, click here,

-August 14, 2017 – Echo Lake Swim – We park at 812-1042 East Echo Lake Road, West Charleston, VT 05872, Map Here and haul our kayaks down to the water.
+August 9, 2023 – Echo Lake Swim – We park at 812-1042 East Echo Lake Road, West Charleston, VT 05872, Map Here and haul our kayaks down to the water.
 We launch from the Northwoods Stewardship Property and swim the perimeter once for 6 K or twice for 12 K .
 Echo Lake is the most pristine lake of the week, although Crystal, Caspian, Seymour, and Willoughby are right in the mix and Memphremagog, Island Pond, and Massawippi are not far behind.
-Marathon Swim #1 For a chart of the swim course, click here Fee: $100.
-Cap 15 Swimmers
+Marathon Swim #3 For a chart of the swim course, click here

-August 17, 2017 – Lake Memphremagog – Clubhous Border Slash Swim.
-We gather at The Clubhous, 649 Sunset Acres, Derby or Newport, VT The Map Leave from The Clubhous Beach, swim 2 miles west past the south end of Bell Island, turn north to the slash on the east side of Province Island, across to the slash on the East shore of the mainland, then south east around Eagle Point and back to The Clubhous beach.
-After swim pot luck BBQ at The Clubhous.
-For a chart of the swim course, click here Fee: $100.
-Cap: 20 swimmers.
+August 10, 2023 – Lake Memphremagog – Clubhous Swim.
+We gather at The Clubhous, 649 Sunset Acres, Derby or Newport, VT The Map Leave from The Clubhous Beach, swim to the south of Bell Island and around Bell, Black, Cove Province Islands 6.5 or 10.1 miles.
+Marathon Swim # 4.
+For a chart of the swim course, click here

-August 19, 2017 – Eighth Annual Willoughby Swim – A no-nonsense, 5-mile swim on one of the most majestic and pristine, glacially carved lakes in the Americas.
+August 12, 2023 – Willoughby Swim – A no-nonsense, 5-mile swim on one of the most majestic and pristine, glacially carved lakes in the Americas.
 We gather at 8 am at North Beach on Willoughby Lake Road (Route 16) in the Town of Westmore.
 Map Here We determine the most likely wind direction during the swim.
 We try to swim with the wind and leave from North or South beach at 9 am.
-This swim is a true race.
-Sandwiches at the White Caps Campground and all the steamed corn you can eat.
-For a chart of the swim, click here Fee: $125.
-Cap 35 swimmers.
+For a chart of the swim, click here

-August 20, 2017 – Caspian Swim – 3 miles to Bathtub Rock and back or 1.5 miles to The Rock, Caspian is a hidden jewel.
+August 13 2023 – Caspian Swim – 3 miles to Bathtub Rock and back Caspian is a hidden jewel.
 Just a great way to end a great week of open water swimming.
 We start and finish at the public beach at Greensboro.
 126 Beach Road, Greensboro, Vermont.
-The Map For a chart of the swim course, click here Fee $50.
-Cap 25 swimmers
+The Map For a chart of the swim course, click here

 Yackers and Kayak Rentals

 All swimmers must be accompanied by an escort kayaker at each swim.
 We STRONGLY encourage swimmers to bring their own kayakers with them.
 We work hard to recruit and retain a group of battle hardened and dedicated kayakers who regularly offer to help out at our swims.
-We charge $150 for this service and in turn pay a stipend to these volunteers and offer them free lodging.
+We charge $150 for this service per day and in turn pay a stipend to these volunteers.
 We make them available on a first come first served.
 So, if you need us to provide a kayaker we encourage you to register sooner rather than later so you can be placed higher on the list.

 We can provide rental kayaks (with two pfds, a paddle, and a whistle) at the beach on the morning of the swim for a fee of $65 for a day.
-Full weekly rental rates are also available.
+Full weekly rental rates of $350 for all eight days are also available.

 Safety Protocols Applicable to All Swims